vexide/website/src/content/docs/motor.md

 # Creating Motors

-[Two pages ago](/docs/peripherals/), we briefly skimmed over creating motors as an example of a device, but let's look at that a little closer.
+[Last page](/docs/peripherals/), we briefly skimmed over creating motors as an example of a device, but let's look at that a little closer.

 Motors can be created from any one of the 21 `SmartPort` instances in `peripherals`, along with a provided `Gearset` and `Direction`: